Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q3) CHOMP Circuits (15 pts)

 Briefly read the abstract from the paper titled: [Programmable protein circuits in living cells](https://science.sciencemag.org/content/361/6408/1252.long).
+Don't worry if you don't understand most of the words!
+Try to parse through the abstract to find the main claim.

 **Q.3.a.** In your own words, what is the primary *claim* of the paper?
 (1-2 sentences)